John Dandola

 J.D: Well, yes.

 The first talent I fully realized was art.
 Ever since I was able to hold a crayon it came very naturally and very easily.
 For whatever reason, I was always able to visualize scenes and put them into pictures and words.
+I approach writing in the same way as I do a drawing or a painting: I start with a sketch (in words) and then I add detail.

 In college I studied fine art at the same time as I studied film, television, and theatre.
 That's where everything began to come together.